Hillington, Norfolk: Geography

-St. Mary's Church
+St Mary's Church

-Hillington's parish church is dedicated to Saint Mary and dates from the Fifteenth Century.
-St. Mary's is located within the village on Congham Road and has been Grade II listed since 1960.
+Hillington's parish church is dedicated to Saint Mary and dates from the 15th century.
+St Mary's is located within the village on Congham Road and has been Grade II* listed since 1960.
 The church is no longer open for Sunday service and is part of the Sandringham Group of Churches.

-St. Mary's features good examples of Nineteenth Century stained-glass windows including Christ with Saint Peter and Saint Paul by Wilmshurst & Oliphant as well as the Adoration of the Magi and the Shepherds by Hardman & Co.
+The organ of 1756 is by John Snetzler in a panelled mahogany case.
+St Mary's features good examples of 19th-century stained-glass windows including Christ with Saint Peter and Saint Paul by Wilmshurst & Oliphant as well as the Adoration of the Magi and the Shepherds by Hardman & Co.